 Set up the Duo app and turn off cellular serviceIf you have the Duo app installed and have access to WiFi, you can turn off your cellular service and send push notifications to your device or use the six-digit codes provided in the app in order to pass the Duo security page.

 International landline callsIf you're abroad and don't have a U2F token or a US number, you can call the IT Help Desk and they will help you set up your international landline as a calling option.

 Frequently Asked Questions:

-- What if I don't have a cell phone or cell phone reception?
-Or I am on a plane?
+- What if I don't have cell phone reception?

 - Can I register multiple devices?

 - My department/group has a shared email address or Google Drive in which we share a password.
-How does this work with two factor?
+How does this work with Duo?

 - What happens if I get a new phone?

 - I teach a course in which students present projects or documents through the desktop computer.
 Having them log in and use Duo wastes valuable teaching time and is distracting.
 What can I do to prevent this?

 - I chose "Remember Me" but it never seems to remember me?